 There are two ways to make money with Fundrise:

 The main investment objectives are to generate revenue from income-producing properties as well as buying and selling real estate in thriving markets.
 As a Fundrise investor, you can choose whether you want to be in a growth-oriented portfolio or income-oriented portfolio.

 Fundrise investors receive income from rental payments and proceeds from flips in the form of dividend payments or distributions.
 In exchange, Fundrise collects a 1% fee as the investment manager.

 For that reason, investors should understand and be comfortable with the illiquidity of this investment.
-They do not recommend investing in this platform unless you have a minimum time horizon of 5 years.
+Fundrise does not recommend investing in this platform unless you have a minimum time horizon of 5 years.

-Fundrise allows you to choose from four professionally built real estate portfolios based on your risk and investment preferences.
+Fundrise allows you to choose from four real estate portfolios based on your risk and investment preferences.

-Some portfolios are geared towards cash flow and others focused on the growth of the underlying assets.
-If you invest the minimum of $500, you will be placed in the starter portfolio.
-The other three advanced plans require a minimum investment of $1,000.
+Some portfolios are geared toward cash flow and others are focused on the growth of the underlying assets.

 The Fundrise Balanced Investing Portfolio offers a blend of 50% growth and 50% income-oriented investments.